-The proposed top-level block diagram of a high-speed, non-pipelined implementation of any authenticated cipher compliant with the CAESAR hardware API is shown in Fig. 2.1.
+The proposed top-level block diagram of a high-speed, non-pipelined implementation of a single-pass authenticated cipher compliant with the CAE-SAR hardware API is shown in Fig. 2.1.
+The corresponding block diagram for a two-pass authenticated cipher is shown in Fig. 2.2.
+The only difference are ports used for communication with an external Two-Pass FIFO, used to store an output from the first pass of an implemented algorithm.

-The top-level unit, called AEAD, is divided into four lower-level units, called PreProcessor, PostProcessor, Command (CMD) FIFO, and Cipher-Core.
+In each case, the top-level unit is divided into four lower-level units, called PreProcessor, PostProcessor, Command (CMD) FIFO, and Cipher-Core.
 The universal VHDL codes of the first three units are designed to be suitable for all authenticated ciphers to be implemented as a part of the CAESAR benchmarking project.
-These codes are provided as a part of the Development Package [2].
+These codes are provided as a part of the supporting package [2].
 Due to the availability of this package as well as the well-defined hardware API of the CipherCore itself (described in Chapter 5), the implementers of any specific authenticated cipher do not need to be concerned with the internal details of the PreProcessor, PostProcessor, and CMD FIFO.